huly94/smart_museum_proj/README.md

      ![smart_wall](https://i.ibb.co/rMCM5kM/Schermata-2020-05-07-alle-10-55-07.png)

-        so it is a big screen on which the visitor, with the device with the color, draw something.
+        so it is a big screen on which the visitor, with the device with the colour, draw something.

    - **ActuatorPainting**: a painting itself can be an actuator, this only in cases of animated works that can be based on what the visitor like most in an exhibition.
 It can be just a screen that basing on the visitor show different